tlipoca9/devgen/vscode-devgen/README_EN.md

 3. **Auto-install** - If devgen is not installed, the extension will automatically install it via `go install`

 Plugins can implement the `ConfigurableTool` interface for self-describing configuration, eliminating the need to manually write `[tools.xxx]` configuration.

+### Dry-run Validation

+The extension automatically runs `devgen --dry-run --json` for static validation when saving and opening Go files:

+- Detect annotation parameter errors (e.g., `@min` parameter is not a number)
+- Detect field type incompatibility with annotations (e.g., `@method` used on builtin types)
+- Detect `@oneof` missing values and other issues

+Validation results are displayed in the Problems panel.
+This can be disabled via the `devgen.validateOnSave` setting.

 See [Plugin Development Guide](../docs/plugin_EN.md) for details.